shakacode/react-webpack-rails-tutorial/README.md

 It's important to run the rails server on different port than the node server.

-# Webpack Configuration
+# Webpack configuration files
-`webpack.hot.config.js`: Used by server.js to run the demo server.
+- `webpack.hot.config.js`: Used by server.js to run the demo express server.
-`webpack.rails.config.js`: Used to generate the rails-bundle.js file
+- `webpack.rails.config.js`: Used to generate the Rails bundles.
+- `webpack.common.config.js`: Common configuration file to minimize code duplication.

-# Notes on Rails Assets
+# Notes on Rails assets
 ## Javascript
-The `webpack.rails.config.js` file generates rails-bundle.js which is included by the Rails asset pipeline.
+The `webpack.rails.config.js` file generates rails-bundle.js which is then included by the Rails asset pipeline.

 ## Sass and images
-1. The Webpack server loads the images from the **symlink** of of the app/assets/images directory.
+1. The Webpack server loads the images from the **symlink** of the app/assets/images directory.
 2. Since the images are not moved, Rails loads images via the normal asset pipeline features.